 The program follows principles of community development and health promotion to enable Aboriginal Territorians to improve their own health.

 Environmental health grants

-The Indigenous environmental health grants program assists regional councils and not-for-profit organisations to improve environmental health conditions for Aboriginal communities.
+The Indigenous environmental health grants program assists community based organisations to improve environmental health conditions for Aboriginal communities.